How many decisions do you make each day? A quick google search yields our answer: somewhere near 35,000.

 The second source of competition you face is from your peers.
 Forward-thinking nonprofits are beginning to market QCDs (and more importantly, make the process easier and simpler for their donors.)
 We’re at an inflection point where some charities will generate millions of dollars in income from QCDs, while others never tap into its potential.
 I hate to be so blunt, but that’s the reality of the situation.

 There are a few things you can do right now to get on the cutting-edge of marketing QCDs to your supporters.
-First, take a look at this guide to marketing IRA gifts.
-Second, join me on November 14th as I host a webinar on QCDs and provide a live case study of how other organizations are marketing them.
-Click here to register today.
+Simply take a look at this guide to marketing IRA gifts.

 Subscribe to our blog today and get actionable fundraising ideas delivered straight to your inbox!